<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/62103d1c31b3c41f4ef2f077/1709588925825-AJI7EUCGFVKUW18H8IEE/image-asset.jpeg</image:loc>

-<image:title>Applications of Engagement - Patient Centred Care - Expanding enhanced recovery protocols for cardiac surgery to include the patient voice: A scoping review protocol</image:title>
+<image:title>Engagement in Practice - Patient Centred Care - Expanding enhanced recovery protocols for cardiac surgery to include the patient voice: A scoping review protocol</image:title>

 <image:caption>Study aim: To describe a protocol for a scoping review of cardiac patient and caregiver preferences and outcomes relevant to cardiac surgery enhanced recovery protocols.
 What we did: We describe a protocol for a scoping review of existing literature describing patient and caregiver preferences and outcomes as they relate to care received in the peri-operative period of cardiac surgery.
 The search for relevant articles will be conducted using electronic databases and other online sources.
 Two patient partners with lived experience as cardiac surgery patients will be involved as collaborators.
 Expected contributions: This review will identify strategies that can be integrated into enhanced recovery protocols for cardiac surgery which align with patient- and caregiver-defined values.</image:caption>